-Refrigerator water filters can only remove so many contaminants before needing to be replaced.
-An overused filter lacks the ability to properly remove harmful substances still in the water.
+From the city to your refrigerator, water filters installed within your home can help remove some of those contaminants that we mentioned above (like chlorine taste and odor), but it can’t quite reach everything else.
+While it’s a hard worker, an overused filter in your refrigerator, especially one that isn’t replaced often enough, lacks the ability to properly remove harmful substances still in the water.
 Water that passes through old, overused filters can even dislodge some of the trapped pollutants back into your drinking water.
-Not all refrigerators have an indicator light to tell you when the filter needs to be changed, but all filters need to be changed regularly to work as expected.
+On top of that, not all refrigerators have an indicator light to let you know that it’s due for a refill.

-However, the biggest problem with refrigerator filters isn’t the actual filter, but the dispenser itself.
+The biggest problem with refrigerator filters isn’t the actual filter, but the dispenser itself.
 In 2013 The National Sanitation Foundation did a study on the germiest places in the kitchen and discovered that most refrigerator water dispensers are coated with ‘concerning levels’ of yeast and mold.
-Probably not what you’re going for if you want healthy, clean water.
+This is probably not the most common definition of healthy, clean water.